 What type of removal request should I submit ?

-One of the biggest cause of failed removal requests is submitting the wrong type of request.
+One of the biggest causes of failed removal requests is submitting the wrong type of request.
 Before you proceed, understand the difference between the options offered by the removal tool so that your request has more chance of success the first time.

 The main request types are page removals and cache removals.
 (Other requests types are directory removals, site removals and safe search removals)